russhustle/leetpattern/docs/md/0236_lowest_common_ancestor_of_a_binary_tree.md

-## 236. Lowest Common Ancestor Of A Binary Tree
+## 236. Lowest Common Ancestor of a Binary Tree